|

 There are multiple ways to interact with the SDL GUI.

-TAB and cursor keys change focus between UI elements.
-Additionally Home key
+TAB and cursor keys change the focus between UI elements.
+Home key

-moves focus to first item, End key to last one.
-Initially focus is on default
+moves focus to the first dialog item, End key to the last one.
+Initially

-UI element, but focus changes are remembered between dialog invocations.
-Enter
+focus is on the default UI element, but focus changes are remembered between

-invoked directly with Alt + key with that character.
-Alt + arrow keys will act
+directly by pressing Alt + key with that character.
+Alt + arrow keys will

 - Enter accepts configuration, ESC cancels it.